 We planned our trip to the Netherlands this spring to coincide with full-blown tulip mania.
 Flowers are blooming in batches all over the Netherlands from late January to May.
 First come the dainty lilac and cream crocuses in January, followed by bursts of yellow daffodils and narcissi, and then hyacinths.
-The tulips bloom from mid-March to mid-May, depending on the weather and if the bulbs are early, mid, or late season varieties.
+The tulip fields in the Netherlands bloom from mid-March to mid-May, depending on the weather and if the bulbs are early, mid, or late season varieties.

-Before landing in the Netherlands, I searched every article online to find the best place to see the candy-colored fields of tulips.
+Before landing in the Netherlands, I searched every article online to find the best place to see the candy-colored tulip fields the Netherlands is famous for.
 I wanted to look out and see vast, dense fields striped with bright orange, pink, red, yellow, purple, with every color imaginable.
 We took the Bollenstreek Route, commonly known as the Bloemen Route (Flower Route).
 The drive starts in Haarlem, near Amsterdam, and ends in Leiden, with a stop at the Keukenhof Gardens in Lisse.
-As we were driving down, I started thinking, “where are the tulips?” and then worrying, “where are the tulips??” and then almost felt like crying, “where are the tulips???”
-We went last week, so mid-April, which we thought would be the safest bet as it’s smack dab in the middle of tulip blooming season.
+As we were driving down through the countryside and towards the Keukenhof Gardens, I started thinking, “where are the tulips?” and then worrying, “where are the tulips??” and then almost felt like crying, “where are the tulips???”
+We went last week, so mid-April, which we thought would be the safest bet as it’s smack dab in the middle of tulip blooming season in Holland.
 As we drove into Lisse, I could see the tulip fields lining the road; they were just still green!
 (Don’t worry, there is a happy ending to this story.)

-Getting back on the road towards Amsterdam, I was determined to find those fields of tulips.
-This was something that I’ve dreamed about seeing since I did a report on the Netherlands in primary school.
+After our visit to the Keukenhof, we had still yet to find those rainbow fields of blooming tulips.
+When we got back on the road towards Amsterdam, I was determined to find the best tulip fields in the Netherlands.
+This was something I dreamed about seeing since I did a report on the Netherlands in primary school.
 If you, too, are searching for the fields, don’t lose heart.
 We first saw this patch of pastel hyacinths.

-.And then, after driving a few minutes off the main road, we found these:
+.And then, after driving a few minutes off the main road, we found these tulip fields:

 And apparently there is a camper convention there too: